 - We wanted to limit screen time in our house.
 The American Academy of Pediatrics recommends no screen time for babies under 18 months, and up to only 1 hour of screen time per day for toddlers older than 2 years.
 (Source) Our son was not even 1 and was watching at least an hour of cartoons per day because of how long his meals took.
 We knew we wanted to try to change this.

 Now please note, we are not complete sticklers for rules.
-Once in a while we do put on TV for my son (Mr. Roger’s Neighborhood!) when we need him to sit still for whatever reason.
-I don’t judge anyone for doing that.
+Once in a while we do put on TV for my son (Mr. Rogers' Neighborhood!
+Who else loves Mr Rogers??) when we need him to sit still for whatever reason.
+I don't judge anyone for doing that.
 But we figured we should at least cut down on screen time during meals to reduce the amount of TV he watches.

 How to get a toddler to eat without the iPad: